-It is prudent to have an attorney advising you about your legal rights if you choose to use mediation to resolve your family law matter.
+It is prudent to have an Annapolis mediation lawyer advising you about your legal rights if you choose to use mediation to resolve your family law matter.
 There are several ways to make use of an attorney as you mediate your matter.
-If you do not understand all of the possible issues related to your matter you may want to consult with a family law attorney prior to going to mediation.
+If you do not understand all of the possible issues related to your matter you may want to consult with an Annapolis family law attorney prior to going to mediation.
 An attorney can inform you about the scope of the issues that you may want or need to resolve in mediation.
 If you would like to mediate your dispute, but don’t feel competent to negotiate alone you may ask that your attorney attend the mediation session with you to assist in the negotiations.
-Finally, if you and the other party do reach an agreement in mediation, you should ALWAYS have the agreement reviewed by an attorney before signing it.
+Finally, if you and the other party do reach an agreement in mediation, you should always have the agreement reviewed by an attorney before signing it.

 The attorneys of Arn Family Law value the mediation process when it is appropriate for each party.
 We are happy to consult with you about the process and guide you through it.
 For more information, call us at (240) 345-2015, send an email to email@example.com, or use our online contact form.